 METHODOLOGY

-This research was conducted in the Santa subdivision, situated within the Mezam Division of Cameroon's North West Region.
+This research was conducted in the Santa subdivision, situated within the Mezam division of Cameroon's North West Region.
 Geographically, it lies between 5° 42´ and 5° 53´ North latitude and 9° 58´ and 10° 18´ East longitude, encompassing nine villages: Mbei, Njong, Akum, Mbu (Baforchu), Alatening, Baba II, Awing, Baligham, and Pinyin [42].
-Its location in the Western Highlands geo-ecological zone of Cameroon provides a temperate climate favorable for vegetable cultivation.
+Its location in the Western highlands geo-ecological zone of Cameroon provides a temperate climate favorable for vegetable cultivation.
 Furthermore, the availability of ample farmland and water, and access to other resources such as fertilizers and pesticides supports market gardening activities [4].The population of Santa, estimated to be over 87,000, provides a substantial labor pool for agriculture.
 Santa subdivision is a significant agricultural area within the North West Region, contributing to Cameroon's reputation as a key food producer in Central Africa [43].
 Market gardening in this area includes a diverse range of crops, including carrots (Daucus carota), cabbage (Brassica oleracea), leeks (Allium porrum), celery (Apium graveolens), potatoes (Solanum tuberosum), tomatoes (Solanum lycopersicum), and various spices [44].
 These crops are essential for local consumption and also contribute to food supply chains beyond Cameroon's borders.
 As noted by [39], market gardening is a vital sector in the Santa subdivision, providing income, employment, and contributing to local food security.
 These vegetables are distributed not only within Cameroon but also to neighboring countries.
 This export activity underscores the region's role in the wider Central African food market [45].

 Data Setting

-This study used a cross-sectional design to analyze the profitability of selected garden crops in Santa subdivision, Cameroon.
+This study used a cross-sectional design to analyze the profitability of selected garden crops in Santa subdivision of Cameroon.
 This approach allowed for cross examination of profit levels between selected garden crops at a single point in time [46].
 Data collection involved a mixed-methods approach, combining questionnaire administration with field observations, interviews and key informant interviews.
 The questionnaire primarily gathered quantitative data on variables such as crop yields, input costs (seeds, fertilizers, and labor), selling prices, and overall farm income.
 Field observations supplemented this by providing firsthand accounts of cultivation practices, crop health, and market access.
 Interviews, including those with key informants (local agricultural experts, market vendors, and community leaders), provided standard based information on the costs and benefits performance of the different crops selected.
 Structured interview guides, developed in consultation with local stakeholders, were used for qualitative data collection, following established qualitative research practices [47].
 These interviews also helped to gather information on farmers' perceptions of profitability, and associated challenges.
 The total number of respondents to the interviews stood at 30 including experienced farmers, agricultural specialists form the divisional delegation of agriculture and heads of famers’ associations.